MS in Accounting FAQ

 - Q:How long will it take for me to complete Masters of Accounting program?

-Those students entering with a bachelor's degree in accounting, typically complete the 30 credit masters of accouting program in 10-12 months.
+Those students entering with a bachelor's degree in accounting, typically complete the 30 credit masters of accouting program in 11 months as a full-time student.
+Part-time students typically complete the program in two years.

 - Q:How much does the Mason Masters in Accounting program cost?